Wayfaring Views

 A full Camino pack doesn’t need to be a large Camino pack.
 This 35 liter pack holds everything on the packing list below.

 Congratulations on your decision to walk the Camino!
-You will have a great experience– I certainly did (twice)!
+You’ll have a great experience– I certainly did (twice)!
 To help you prepare for your adventure, I’m offering this Camino de Santiago packing list.
 It will tell you what you need….and what you don’t…in order to have a successful pilgrimage.
 This list is updated regularly with feedback from recent pilgrims.

 Top 4 Tips for Your Camino de Santiago Packing List